This sound familiar?

 Other people fail to hit their goals because they lack any accountability to help them follow through.

-In a study by Dominican University on the impact of actions goal success, they found that people who committed to a goal, and then shared their progress with a friend, had a significantly higher ratio of success.
+In a study by Dominican University on the impact of actions and goal success, they found that people who committed to a goal, and then shared their progress with a friend, had a significantly higher ratio of success.

 In fact, they measured the success rate of multiple methods of goal completion: